 Approximately 3-4 months from submission.
 The sequence of events is as follows.

-If the standard is achieved the candidate will progress to the formal assessment process and will be notified of the assessment date, time and centre.
-The ACS aims to provide the candidate with 1 months notice of the assessment date.
+If the standard is achieved the candidate will progress to the formal assessment process and will be notified of the assessment date, time and site.
+The ACS aims to provide the candidate with 3-4 weeks notice of the assessment date.
 It is important that you do not plan holidays or other absences in the few months after submission in case either extra data is requested or a date for interview becomes available.
 Since a series of interviews is planned for the same day, assessment planning does not only depend upon you.
 If you cannot make an offered interview date you must be prepared to face delays and await a future interview round.
 Declining a series of offered interview dates may lead to requirements for updated evidence if the delay is prolonged (See DOC-ACS004a-Appendix 4).
-However, please keep the Office aware of any plans or problems to avoid disappointment over timing difficulties. f.
+However, please keep the Office aware of any plans or problems to avoid disappointment over timing difficulties. e.

 At the interview you will be expected to discuss with the assessors the evidence you have presented and perhaps respond to specific scenarios to establish your competence.
 The initial portfolio acts as a filtration stage to determine any major problems which would suggest an interview was inappropriate.
 The actual acceptance for an interview should be taken as a positive sign that, as far as can be judged, there is nothing to indicate anything major to indicate you would not meet the required competences for certification and registration.
 However, that is what the interview will establish - it is the interview which is the assessment, where you establish you understand and are meeting the competences in your day to day work.
-Statistics on ACS failure rates are given on the website under Reports - only some 5% of applications have failed at interview stage – due to applicants not being able to discuss their work and convince the assessors that they understood and carried it out and are are truly competent. h.
+Statistics on ACS failure rates are given on the website under Reports - under 10% of applications have failed at interview stage – due to applicants not being able to discuss their work and convince the assessors that they understood and carried it out and are truly competent. g.

-HPC will process your application as quickly as possible.
+HCPC will process your application as quickly as possible.

 You must return their application form and a questionnaire with their assessment fee and the supporting documentation required.
 Upon receipt of these, with an ACS Certificate of Attainment, your application will be checked by the office to verify that it can legally be considered under either their international or UK routes as appropriate.
 After verification, straightforward applications should lead to direct registration within a few weeks.
-Those applying directly to HPC under the International Route may be asked to clarify aspects of the application and be interviewed by a panel formed of two assessors or Partners.
+Those applying directly to HCPC under the International Route may be asked to clarify aspects of the application and be interviewed by a panel formed of two assessors or Partners.
 This approach normally takes 4-6 weeks.

-For more information see the HPC website
+For more information see the HCPC website

 At the initial submission